k8snetworkplumbingwg/whereabouts/doc/proposals/named-networks.md

 ## Introduction

 When whereabouts assigns an IP to a Pod this fact is recorded in a CR of kind `IPPool` that has its name derived from the CIDR range in question.
+This CR is stored in the namespace of whereabouts (`kube-system` by default).

 Should the user configure multiple overlapping ranges, it is possible to configure whereabouts to allow assigning duplicate IPs.